 In all these cases, the decision to subcontract will be discussed with the employer before entering into a subcontract arrangement and will be recorded in the legal contract for services with the employer.
 In line with ESFA funding rules, the University will submit a subcontractor use declaration to ESFA at least twice each year summarising the value of any sub-contracted provision paid for in the previous period.
 The University will also publish a summary of payments made to subcontractors in the previous year on its website each year.

+The university subcontracts to Leicestershire Police as part of the Police Constable Degree Apprenticeship.
 The ‘Supply Chain Fees and Charges’ applies to subcontractors of the University as listed on the ‘Declaration of Subcontractors’ and notified to the ESFA.
 The University normally retains a maximum of 20% of funding delivered through subcontractors for a standard subcontracting agreement.
 This retention is calculated to cover day-to-day management of subcontracted delivery, monitoring of learner progress, collecting and updating due diligence, ensuring audit compliance, dealing with partner queries, coordinating self-assessment processes, quality and compliance monitoring, as well as other similar services as needed.
 The activity undertaken to monitor a subcontractor is set out in the Policy.
 The University will assess each sub-contractor prior to any agreement with that sub-contractor and an open rationale will be used to determine the level of management fee retained by the University.